Bibliophile, Oxford comma enthusiast, and KPS3 fantasy football champion.

-Julia Kruper is a simple woman.
-She loves reading, coffee, and the Oxford comma.
-She joined KPS3 in 2011 and currently acts as an account director and content developer, supporting clients and their projects through public relations, project management, writing, and research.
-Julia's passion for research (and a more unsettling passion for the Muppets) exudes through her office walls.
-On a typical day, Julia can be found wearing her Kermit the Frog headphones, singing to herself, and working furiously on anything from website content to a focus group report.
+Julia’s passion for research (and a more unsettling passion for the Muppets) exudes through her office walls.
+On a typical day, Julia can be found wearing her Kermit the Frog headphones, singing to herself, and working furiously on anything from survey analysis to a web analytics report.
 There is also a good chance a cup of coffee will be nearby.

 A Reno, Nev. native, Julia absconded with her one true love, Mark Twain, to Washington and graduated from the University of Puget Sound with her B.A. in English Literature, an experience that helped her hone her (nearly superhuman) critical thinking, analytic, and writing skills.

 In college, Julia volunteered as an advocate for the Sexual Assault Center of Pierce County and now spends her free time assisting the Committee to Aid Abused Women as a member of their Board of Directors.
 In 2012, she co-founded Reno Wired with fellow KPS3’ers Jenna Hubert and Kevin Jones.
 It’s an awesome event that brings local designers, writers and developers together to help rebrand a nonprofit in 24 hours, from tip-to-tail, start-to-finish, logo-to-launch.